 •You can copy and paste formatted text from and to other programs, including Office programs like MS Word and MS Excel.

 When you copy text with images from MS Word a dialog will be displayed prompting you to convert the embedded image data to an external graphics file.
 Always do this, or right-click on the image afterward and convert the image into an external file.
 Otherwise the image will be embedded in your topic file and will take up too much space.

 If you have many embedded images you may experience slow editing performance in the single-file HMXZ format.
 Even if you don't, embedded images unnecessarily bloat your topic files and should be avoided if possible.

 This will only have an effect if you have defined different settings for screen and print output in your style definitions.
-See Help and print styles for more information on using different style sets for different output formats.
+See Multiple style sets for more information on using different style sets for different output formats.

 Display buttons in the status bar: